VaibhavDomadia/sudoku/README.md

 ### Introduction to Game:

-In this game the player is given a 9 X 9 board in which there are few cells already filled with value from 1 to 9.
+In this game the player is given a 9 X 9 board in which there are few cells already filled with values from 1 to 9.
 The player has to fill the remaining cells in such a way that every row, every column and every blocks are having all values from 1 to 9 contained in it and appears only once.

 ### Algorithm Used to Solve Sudoku: